 How It Works

 BMR (Basal Metabolic Rate) is the energy your body burns at complete rest — the calories required to keep your heart beating, lungs breathing, and core temperature stable when you're awake, lying still, and have not eaten for 12+ hours.
-The classic Harris-Benedict equations (1919, revised 1984) estimate BMR from weight, height, and age, with separate coefficients for biological sex.
+This calculator uses the original Harris-Benedict equations (1919, rounded coefficients) to estimate BMR from weight, height, and age, with separate coefficients for biological sex.
 Female BMR = 655 + 9.6w + 1.8h − 4.7a; Male BMR = 66 + 13.7w + 5h − 6.8a, where w is weight in kg, h is height in cm, and a is age in years.
 The output is in kilocalories per day.
+The Roza-Shizgal 1984 revision and Mifflin-St Jeor 1990 equations use different coefficients; see Key Concepts.

 Example Problem